sub77/bliss_device_samsung_matissewifi/README.md

-This branch is for building CyanogenMod 12.0 Firmware.
+This branch is for building TWRP

 TODO:
 =======

-- Camera